open-joinbase/Awesome-IoT-AIoT-Data/README.md

 Awesome IoT and AIoT Data![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)
 ===

-A curated list of active AIoT data projects.
+A curated list of active IoT and AIoT data projects.
 Everyone can contribute here!

 The rules for the status in the list are as follows：
 - The status of the project is "active", if there is at least one commit in that project within the past one year;